Neighbours speak of shock after two women found dead in house

 Residents said an elderly woman lived at the house with her daughter and her daughter’s husband.

+Her daughter moved in with her husband about eight or nine years ago from the south of England.

+Residents said the younger woman would often be seen pushing her mother into the nearby centre of Cheadle in a wheelchair.

-Pensioner Ted Clowes: “What a thing to happen on New Year’s Eve.
+Pensioner Ted Clowes said: “What a thing to happen on New Year’s Eve.
 It’s terrible, it really is.

 “We were sitting here and the helicopter came over.
 It made such a noise.